SkyTemple/eos-move-effects/readme.md

 This requires some ARM9 asm knowledge.

-It is recommended to use the file "template.asm" as a base, as it prepares all the things needed to implement a valid move effect code.
+It is recommended to use the file "template\_move.asm" as a base for move effects, or "template\_item.asm" for item effects, as it prepares all the things needed to implement a valid move/item effect code.

 Copy this file, open the copy, and uncomment the lines for the version you want.
 Then, you can start coding your effect.